Dear Shaded Viewers,

 As for the streetwear brands who design the dress code of the underrepresented and rebellious, certain anime characters carry wider importance and are used specifically for the reason that their films have political undertones.
 Successful collaborations have come out with the merge of the two creative fields, most notably: Supreme x Akira, Undercover x Neon Genesis Evangelion, Bathing Ape x Naruto, Adidas x Dragon Ball Z… anime films and shows that revolve around the story of an underdog fighting against all odds for survival.
 It is no surprise that brands incorporate these specific characters in their collections to strengthen the message of their brand identity, as these heroes illustrate the disruptive rebellious youth their customers would identify with.

-Whether they are anime characters we see in a film, a video game we play or an influencer’s photo we like on Instagram… these 2-dimensional images are becoming more powerful tools of influence in our lives, as we willingly take away more time from reality and switch on our screens.
-Today the youth is trying to merge the two dimensions and create a new look which exists both online and offline.
-To do so, a big portion of the formula is coming from the anime culture, which has proven its commitment to personal style for the creation of its characters.
+Whether they are anime characters we see in a film, a video game we play or an influencer’s photo we like on Instagram… as we willingly take away more time from reality and switch on our screens, these 2-dimensional images are becoming more powerful tools of influence in our lives.
+Today the youth is merging the two dimensions and creating a new look which exists both online and offline.
+To do so, a big portion of the formula is coming from the anime culture, which has proven its commitment to personal style during the creation of its characters.

 Going beyond entertainment, anime will continue to be a useful map for the upcoming generations who want to explore new possibilities with self-expression and fashion brands better take note!